vitaliipetrunenko/react-user-system/README.md

  -API (Front-end build, routing, api, e2e tests)\
 &nbsp;&nbsp;&nbsp;&nbsp;        |- Back-end is powered by express, MongoDB Atlas is used as a db.\
 &nbsp;&nbsp;&nbsp;&nbsp;        |- E2e tests (powered by puppeteer) are ran by "npm run test"\
-&nbsp;&nbsp;&nbsp;&nbsp;        |- Rest-API was 'kinda' used (I reserved all get requests for rendering, otherwise API endpoints have different operations depending on method)\
+&nbsp;&nbsp;&nbsp;&nbsp;        |- Rest-API was 'kinda' used
+&nbsp;&nbsp;&nbsp;&nbsp;        | (I reserved all get requests for rendering, otherwise API endpoints have different operations depending on method)\

+Docker:

+-In the beginning, docker-compose was used, but now project is ran as a single image\
+-Lightweight node is used\

 Entities: